Rudolf Perhinek: Move to Serbia and capture

 In November 1943, after the failure of the Operation Balkanschlucht, around 300 Chetniks from Berane and Andrijevica led also by Perhinek retreated from Montenegro to mountains Javor and Golija in Serbia.
 There they joined Lukačević and his 1,000 Chetniks.
 Milan Nedić sent to Nova Varoš some of his units to support Chetniks from Sandžak and Montenegro, but they were prevented by the Germans to continue their advance.

 On 3 March 1944 Perhinek was arrested by the Germans because in some of documents he signed, Germans and Sandžak Muslim militia were defined as enemies.

 After the Second World War

 The Germans transported Perhinek to the prison in Germany where he stayed until the end of the war.
-He had intention to return to Yugoslavia to help Mihailović, but British officers were opposed to it so he moved to Belgium where he was accepted to Belgian Army with the rank of Lieutenant Colonel until 1950 when he moved to USA.
+He intended to return to Yugoslavia to help Mihailović, but British officers were opposed to it so he moved to Belgium where he was accepted in the Belgian Army with the rank of Lieutenant Colonel until 1950 when he moved to USA.
 In 1951 he moved to Cleveland where he worked as an engineer for 10 years and another 15 years at municipal services.
 He was very active member of the Sokol movement.
 Perhinek died on 5 August 1982 in Cleveland and was buried at the Chardon cemetery.